MJKWoolnough/httpdir/README.md

 ```
 Create places a Node into the directory tree.

-Any non-existant directories will be created automatically, setting the modTime
+Any non-existent directories will be created automatically, setting the modTime
 to that of the Node and the index to false.

 If you want to specify alternate modTime/index values for the directories, then